EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 If the user exists in the database, their id, email, and hashed password are obtained from the database.
 The check_password function is used to compare the given password with the hashed password in the database.
 If the passwords match, a response with a redirect to the home page is created using make_response(redirect('home')).
 Then a cookie with the user's id is also set using resp.set_cookie('user_id', f"{id}"), to make it able for the users to have separate profiles in the website.
 If the password does not match the hashed password in the database the function refresh the page returning the login page using render_template('login.html').

-# Success criteria 2:The website should allow users to post their activities and ensure that all posts are properly documented.
+## Success criteria 2:The website should allow users to post their activities and ensure that all posts are properly documented.
+To achieve this criteria I made a home page which contains an option to add new posts and display all posts made by the users.
 ```.py
 # main page
 @app.route('/home', methods=['GET', 'POST'])